 The robots in disguise are headed back in the big screen in Bumblebee, a spinoff of the blockbuster Transformers franchise.
-A nd now a new trailer for the movie has arrived — and it teases a host of classic, fan-favorite characters making their debut in the film.
+A new behind-the-scenes preview of the film offers a peek at the old-school inspiration for some of the most popular Autobots and Decepticons appearing in the film.

-Glimpsed in the latest trailer for the film (see above) is popular Decepticon character Soundwave, who transformed into a cassette-playing “boom box” in his original, ’80s-era incarnation, and was accompanied by a variety of smaller robots who transformed into cassette tapes.
+Previously, a trailer for the film offered the first glimpse of popular Decepticon character Soundwave, who transformed into a cassette-playing “boom box” in his original, ’80s-era incarnation, and was accompanied by a variety of smaller robots who transformed into cassette tapes.
 One of those cassette characters, Ravage (who transformed into a panther-type robot), can also be seen in the trailer.

 Along with a host of new and returning voice actors as the robot characters — including veteran Transformers voice actor Peter Cullen as Optimus Prime — Bumblebee also stars Hailee Steinfeld (True Grit), Pamela Adlon (Better Things), and John Cena (Blockers).